rahmanashis01/Capstone_project/README.md

 This project aims to [Briefly describe what your project does here.
 For example: "provide a robust solution for managing student records within a university system." or "simulate a simple operating system to better understand memory allocation."].
 It was a journey of applying core programming concepts and problem-solving skills to bring a creative idea to life.

 ✨ Key Features
-[Feature 1]: A detailed explanation of a key feature.

-[Feature 2]: Another unique feature of your project.

-[Feature 3]: A third feature that highlights your work.

-⚙️ Technology Stack
+[Feature 1]: Unique Dashboard with ASCII logo

+[Feature 2]:Date based filtering in report

+[Feature 3]: webassemby and API's integrated

-Language: C
+⚙️ Technology Language: C

 Compiler: [e.g., GCC, Clang]

-Libraries (if any): [e.g., <stdio.h>, <stdlib.h>]
+Libraries:<stdio.h>, <stdlib.h>

 🚀 Getting Started
 To compile and run this project, follow these simple steps: